 As both a patient and a doctor, Annie believes that the disconnect between patients and their doctors is a key problem in the healthcare system today.
 She uses stories of people’s lives to promote health, backed by solid research on the therapeutic effects of storytelling on both the teller and the listener.

 While living with chronic illness is never easy, it doesn’t mean that you can’t do something great with your life.
 We can all take inspiration from these artists and use our experiences to bring to the world something remarkable.
-Anyone can do it, all it takes is a little passion and a real desire to bring value to our lives and to the world.
+Anyone can do it, all it takes is a little passion and a real desire to bring value to our lives and the world.

 Want to share your own artwork with our community?
 Join us in our Friends in the Fight group.